Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs.md

 helps the reader comprehend the tasks they need to do for the associated lab.
 Additionally, Pre-labs marked with "Do" may not be as theory-based as labs marked with "Read".

+Some pre-labs might be marked with "short", this means that they are pre-labs that rely on the rest of the book for support - often these are used to transition between topics and introduce different topics.

-Grading for the Pre-Labs is at the instructor's discretion; additionally, we recommend completing a pre-lab for each lab at a 1 to 1 ratio (meaning, if you do 7 labs, you should do 7 pre-labs).
-However, if you are self-studying, you can choose which pre-labs you do based on your knowledge level.
+Grading for the Pre-Labs is at the instructor's discretion as described in {ref}`sec:labs`; additionally, we recommend completing a pre-lab for each lab at a 1 to 1 ratio (meaning, if a reader does 7 labs, they should do 7 pre-labs, which is the expected number of pre-labs and labs for a course) However, if you are self-studying, you can choose which pre-labs you do based on your knowledge level.

 :::{note} Pre-Lab Status
 To Henning, this section is getting content at a decent speed.
 It should be